-These observations have given rise to the idea that a “rising tide raises all boats”, whereby progress in life expectancy should, in normal circumstances, reflect reductions in mortality at all ages but it is also important to consider lifespan variation when monitoring the progress of nations.8 A recent example can be seen in the USA, where life expectancy increased by approximately 10% for men and 5% for women between 1980 and 2014, but lifespan variation fluctuated markedly before increasing, in a departure from historical trends.
-Life expectancy in the USA has subsequently declined every year since 20159 driven by what have been termed “deaths of despair”,10 11 from drug and alcohol overdoses, suicides, and alcohol-related liver disease.11 The authors argued that had lifespan variation been monitored more closely, the mid-life mortality crisis in the USA could perhaps have been identified earlier.8
+The usual coupling of rising life expectancy with falling lifespan variation suggests a demographic analogue of the political slogan, “a rising tide raises all boats” – i.e. that as the tide (life expectancy) increases so the individual mortality risks at different ages (the ‘boats’) will each fall too, often in lockstep.
+If they do not, then lifespan variation will increase rather than fall.
+8 In the USA, for example, life expectancy increased by approximately 10% for men and 5% for women over 1980 -2014, but lifespan variation fluctuated then increased.
+Life expectancy in the USA then declined every year since 20159 driven by what have been termed “deaths of despair”,10 11 from alcohol, other drugs, and suicide.11 The authors argued that had lifespan variation been monitored more closely, the mid-life mortality crisis in the USA could perhaps have been identified earlier.8

-In this paper we extend the analysis of lifespan variation to four other high-income countries: the UK, where like the USA, gains in life expectancy have trailed behind those in other industrialised countries,12 Japan, which has seen sustained progress, and France and Canada, neighbours of the UK and USA respectively, which lie in the middle.
-We argue that this measure complements life expectancy and show how it can be used to a) identify changes that could otherwise be missed and b) detect changes in trends earlier.
-We also highlight that in order to understand health, and, to some extent, economic outcomes by country in the context of the current COVID-19 pandemic, first the health of the population prior to 2020 must be explored.
+Here we extend the analysis of lifespan variation to four other high-income countries: the UK, where like the USA, gains in life expectancy have trailed behind those in other industrialised countries,12 Japan, which has seen sustained progress, and France and Canada, neighbours of the UK and USA respectively, which lie in the middle.
+We show how life expectancy and lifespan variation in combination can be used to a) identify changes that could otherwise be missed and b) detect changes in trends earlier.
+We also highlight that to understand health, and, to some extent, economic outcomes by country in the context of the current COVID-19 pandemic, first the health of the population prior to 2020 must be explored.

 Methods